-Having been to quite a few (including my own), I’ll start by saying that Sikh Weddings tend to be colourful, happy, energetic and BIG events with lots going on, so here is the Big Fat Sikh Wedding Guide, covering all of the Sikh wedding traditions!
+Having been to quite a few (including my own), I’ll start by saying that Sikh Weddings tend to be colourful, happy, energetic events with lots going on, so here is the Big Fat Sikh Wedding Guide, covering all of the Sikh wedding traditions!

 On the day of the wedding, before the wedding party departs from the groom’s home, the turban is tied around the groom’s head by his father.
 He is handed over a fake sword by his father that he has to carry during all the wedding ceremonies.
 The sister of the groom then ties the Sehra, a curtain made of golden ribbons or flowers or even string of pearls, around the turban and covering the groom’s face.

 Image credit: https://cosminfoto.blogspot.co.uk

 Soorma and Kalgi

 The groom’s sister-in-law applies a black dot of kohl or surma on the side of his forehead to ward off any negative energy from the groom.
 The sister of the groom then ties a piece of jewelry on his turban and stands between him and the door.
 She demands gifts in exchange for letting him go to the wedding.
 The groom has to present her with a gift before he can leave for the wedding venue.

 Traditionally speaking, the groom is supposed to travel to the bride’s place on a mare.
 Nowadays, the groom takes a car for the most part of the journey and before entering the wedding venue mounts the mare, which is decorated with golden ribbons and other trimmings.
 Relatives and friends of the groom accompany him to the wedding venue.
 Music and Bhangra dance is an integral part of a Baraat.
 Generally, a band is hired to provide the music to which the Baraatis dance.